ippontech/blog-usa/posts/aws-appsync-is-coming-for-your-api.md

 The most confusing part of the schema definition is the `schema` special type, which must have a `query` type attribute, and may have a `mutation` type.
 In additional, AppSync uses a `subscription` type to indicate which data will need to be pushed back to subscribed clients.
 Once the schema has been successfully loaded (it has inbuild validation), the next step is to "Create Resources".
 This allows you to automagically create DynamoDB tables based on the schema.
 It will also extend your GraphQL schema to add common mutations and queries to your schema.

-Once a Data Source has been added, you can then attaching custom Resolvers through the schema page.
+Once a Data Source has been added, you can then attach custom Resolvers through the schema page.
 This entire setup reminds me of the old Lambda mapping behaviour, but I'm sure it'll improve over time.
 The resolver is a [Velocity Template](http://velocity.apache.org/engine/1.7/user-guide.html), which you use to generate a JSON request to the backend service, in this instance, DynamoDB.
-I can see people just ignoring them and going straight to Lambda as a proxy.
 To demonstrate the complexity within the template, following request-mapper is used to increment the vote counter for the `vote` mutation.

 ```graph
 #set($allowedCandidated = ['carnival','racing','close','unicorn'] )